telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/using-radtreenode-methods-against-a-group-of-nodes.md

 ---
 title: Using RadTreeNode Methods Against а Group of Nodes
-page_title: Using RadTreeNode Methods Against а Group of Nodes | UI for ASP.NET AJAX Documentation
+page_title: Using RadTreeNode Methods Against а Group of Nodes | RadTreeView for ASP.NET AJAX Documentation
 description: Using RadTreeNode Methods Against а Group of Nodes
 slug: treeview/application-scenarios/client-side-programming/using-radtreenode-methods-against-a-group-of-nodes
 tags: using,radtreenode,methods,against,а,group,of,nodes